Home » Course » Sides

 Mixed Vegetable Rice is a super simple recipe that calls for a short list of pantry-friendly ingredients.
 5 ingredients, to be exact:

-• Rice – my favorite rice to use for this recipe is basmati rice.
+• Rice: my favorite rice to use for this recipe is basmati rice.
 Basmati rice is commonly used in Indian and Mediterranean cooking, and is fragrant and has a light and fluffy texture.
-I highly recommend using that for this recipe.
-Other rice such as long grain, jasmine etc works as well, I just prefer basmati.
+I highly recommend using that for this mixed vegetable rice recipe.
+Other rice such as long grain, jasmine, brown rice etc. work as well, I just prefer Basmati.
 Do not use minute rice or already-cooked rice for this recipe.

-• Chicken bouillon – this is responsible for seasoning the Vegetable Rice and giving it plenty of flavor.
+• Chicken bouillon: this is responsible for seasoning the Vegetable Rice and giving it plenty of flavor.
 My only advice is to use good quality chicken bouillon because it will make such a difference to the flavor of your dish!
-If you are trying to figure out what are good bullion’s to use, I highly recommend the Better than Bouillon Roasted Chicken Based (which is what I use here) or Trader Joe’s Chicken Flavor Bouillon concentrate.
+If you are trying to figure out what are good bullion’s to use, I highly recommend the Better than Bouillon Roasted Chicken Based

-• Cooking oil – your favorite cooking oil – vegetable oil, avocado oil, olive oil…whatever you have at hand works!
+• Cooking oil: your favorite neutral cooking oil – vegetable oil, avocado oil, olive oil…whatever you have at hand works!

 Easy Mixed Vegetable Rice in a pot with wooden spatula